keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### ElastiCache Key Details:
 - The service is great for improving the performance of web applications by allowing you to receive information locally instead of relying solely on relatively distant DBs.
 - Amazon ElastiCache offers fully managed Redis and Memcached for the most demanding applications that require sub-millisecond response times.
-- For data that doesn’t change frequently and is oftenly asked for, it makes a lot of sense to cache said data rather than querying it from the database.
+- For data that does not change often and frequently requested, it makes sense to cache such data rather than querying it from the database each time.
 - Common configurations that improve DB performance include introducing read replicas of a DB primary and inserting a caching layer into the storage architecture.
 - MemcacheD is for simple caching purposes with horizontal scaling and multi-threaded performance, but if you require more complexity for your caching environment then choose Redis.
 - A further comparison between MemcacheD and Redis for ElastiCache:
 ![Screen Shot 2020-06-18 at 8 18 34 PM](https://user-images.githubusercontent.com/13093517/85083820-edc1b480-b1a0-11ea-88b0-15f90bd60282.png)

-- Another advatnage of using ElastiCache is that by caching query results, you pay the price of the DB query only once without having to re-execute the query unless the data changes.
+- Another advantage of using ElastiCache is that by caching query results, you pay the price of the DB query only once without having to re-execute the query unless the data changes.
 - Amazon ElastiCache can scale-out, scale-in, and scale-up to meet fluctuating application demands.
 Write and memory scaling is supported with sharding.
 Replicas provide read scaling.

 ## Route53